-If you have issues please email our education department at email@example.com or call 07 5509 9034
+For more information, please email our education department at firstname.lastname@example.org or call 07 5509 9034.

 If you believe that all abandoned animals deserve a second chance at life – do something wonderfully kind – join us!
 Become a monthly giver and provide innocent animals with a life they deserve